 Adults and children may experience the condition differently, The National Organization for Rare Disorders point out.
 For example:

 - In adults, episodes tend to occur less frequently, but they may persist longer — up to 8 days at a time.

 - The most common trigger in children is excitement, such as about birthdays or holidays, while anxiety or panic attacks may be more significant triggers in adults.

 It can be challenging to manage CVS in school children.
-Research indicates that children with CVS miss about 20 school days per year.

 Due to the regularity of episodes, caregivers may be able to predict approximately when an attack will occur.
 During attacks, it is important to encourage rest and hydration.